 As regards science, NOR questions the conventional scientism that tacitly theorizes everything could eventually become known through sufficient scientific investigation.
 Hence, the value and merits of placing all one’s faith in science are also questioned – as are the costs of not addressing the weaknesses of abstract thought upon which objectivity and science are founded.

-Even if within those stances the motivation for questioning or rejecting science is poorly justified, that does not negate that more people are somehow sensing science as failing to deliver – or even delivering unwanted outcomes via technology.
+Even if within those stances the motivation for questioning or rejecting science is poorly justified, that does not negate that more people are somehow sensing science as failing-to-deliver – or even delivering unwanted outcomes via technology.
 On a visceral level at least, the very fact some individuals manifest an aversion to science arguably helps establish their case, however unreasoned that case is.
 Here it should be remembered that our dislike of bad smells is a protective instinct not based on rationality, but on an intuitive awareness predating any science.
+And it works.

 Just beneath the veneer of our technological age, questions are increasingly being asked about the assumed wisdom of endlessly advancing science and technology into areas such as nuclear power and weapons, the many fields of biotechnology, our frenzied consumerism, robotics and artificial intelligence, as well as algorithmic internet-based mind control – not to mention the arguably pointless exploration of space and quantum mechanics.
 These are hardly fields enjoying unanimous support – many being interpretable as a waste of resources, if not a positive danger.
 Of course, not everyone is agreed on these matters.
 But that is exactly the point; there is no unanimous buy-in to the values of science and technology as some would pretend.

 The science of science – that is, the examining of how and why science enjoys such pride of place in modern culture – should therefore award emotion a rather central role, just as psychology should in its attempts to examine and understand human behavior on a more general front.
-But amidst the busyness of doing science, scientific culture seems selectively deaf to any such suggestion – including the bigger idea that all human endeavors are in fact underpinned by emotion.
-What do any of us do that does not have at least some subliminal emotion as its backdrop?
-Is the sombre and pious man of god performing his religious ceremonies not driven to earn his income and hoping for a ticket to heaven?
-Is the philosopher with his endless texts not lusting after some form of recognition for his ideas?
+But amidst the busy-ness of doing science, scientific culture seems selectively deaf to any such suggestion – including the bigger idea that all human endeavors are in fact underpinned by emotions.
+For what do any of us do that does not have at least some subliminal emotion as its backdrop?
+Is the somber and pious man of god performing his religious ceremonies not driven to earn his income and maybe win a ticket to heaven?
+Is the philosopher with his endless texts not lusting after some form of recognition for his insightful ideas?

-In a manner similar to the way science summarily dismisses the role of emotions, the once culturally unquestionable position that Earth was the center of the universe summarily dismissed ideas it did not like – even when confronted with contradictory evidence.
-It seems only when a dominant position faces a serious challenge that the true grounds for holding that position are revealed.
-Ironically, those grounds often turn out to be an emotional attachment to the social standing won by uncritically endorsing the status quo.
-Reason, logic, impartiality and personal integrity are easily subjugated to worldly ends – precisely because emotions are never entirely absent.
+Similar to the way science summarily dismisses the role of emotions, those who promoted the once culturally unquestionable position that Earth was the center of the universe summarily dismissed all contradictory ideas – even when confronted with evidence contradicting their own ideas.
+It seems only when a dominant position faces a serious challenge that the true grounds for holding that position are revealed, and those grounds often turn out to be an emotional attachment to the social standing won by uncritically endorsing the status quo.
+It appears reason, logic, impartiality and personal integrity can be very easily subjugated to worldly ends – precisely because emotions are never entirely absent from human affairs.
 Today’s world of science nonetheless continues to think and act as if it is the current center of the intellectual universe – even as more and more attacks on its core idea of dispassionate objectivity erode its standing.

-However, given the role emotion plays is often very indirect as regards day-to-day science and other human activities, failure to see all this is no surprise.
-We naturally bond emotionally with whatever secures our welfare, and many more careers exist in science and related fields than in exposing the flaws of human abstract thought or the objective view of reality.
+However, given the role emotion plays is often concealed behind the day-to-day industriousness of science and other human activities, widespread failure to see all this is no surprise.
+We naturally bond emotionally with whatever secures our wellbeing, and many more lucrative careers exist in science and its related fields than are to be found in exposing the flaws of abstract thought or the awkward roles played by human emotions.
 At some level the mind only sees what suits it.

 The final irony is nonetheless that it is precisely because emotions are such strong forces in human affairs that science and objectivity seek to dismiss them.
-Social science for example, rather falls apart once its subject matter of humans is recognized as emotionally fickle and highly unpredictable.
-Hence the academic search for credible laws that apparently validate science also seeks to negate real-world personal idiosyncrasies in the subliminal knowledge their recognition would only highlight science’s limitations.
+Social science for example, rather falls apart once its subject matter – humans – is recognized to be emotionally fickle and highly unpredictable.
+Hence the academic search for credible laws that apparently validate the social sciences also seeks to negate real-world personal idiosyncrasies in the subliminal knowledge their recognition would only highlight these sciences’ limitations.

 But this sort of pro-science bias could not have become so endemic to academic thinking without being increasingly camouflaged as it developed.
 The plausible mechanism for this lies in those of power always and inherently seeking to diminish individuality and promote regimented thinking – regardless of whether religion, nationalism, science or anything else is the vehicle.

-Meanwhile the hard sciences should perhaps also lose some credibility, given their supposed best minds have sometimes prioritized income and peer-awarded prizes within a world generally prejudiced towards conventional thinking.
+Meanwhile the hard sciences should perhaps also cede some credibility, given their supposed best minds have sometimes prioritized income and peer-awarded prizes within a world generally prejudiced towards protecting conventional ideas.
 If minds were so dedicated to unfettered objective truth, surely such rewards would be unnecessary on the one hand, and shunned as possible corrupting forces on the other?

-However, the effective social presentation of science chooses to gloss over personal prerogatives in order to present its supposedly impartial deterministic view of the universe.
+However, the effective social presentation of science chooses to gloss over personal prerogatives in order to sustain its supposedly impartial and deterministic view of the universe.
 To the extent it might open itself to the elusive influence of subjective feelings, or the many arguments for some form of freewill, its view of that universe becomes dysfunctional and paradoxical.
 In fact, objectivity and science in general are remarkably similar to religious faiths in this respect; those who promote such perspectives can be suspected of doing so for social power and status, whilst also diminishing the individual’s sense of independence and self-determination in the face of supposed divine or natural law.
 Perhaps social power is not just corrupt, but inherently so.

-Given the success of this stratagem, perhaps few working in the sciences realize how their apparent dedication to truth is rather incidental to their own deeper emotional drives – just as we are all motivated by nebulous forces that defeat even psychological science.
-Science nonetheless continues to teach that emotions are some sort of problem – just as the Sun being the center of our solar system remained a problem for religions until the truth overwhelmed what had always been delusion.
+Given the success of the aforementioned stratagem, perhaps few working in the sciences realize how their apparent dedication to truth is rather incidental to their own deeper emotional drives – just as we are all motivated by nebulous forces that defeat even psychological science.
+Science nonetheless continues to teach that emotions are some sort of problem – just as the Sun being the center of our solar system remained a problem for religions until the burden of evidence overwhelmed what had always been delusion.

 Given we are all human, no one will ever remove the human – complete with his human emotions – from what is considered human knowledge.
 One of science’s greatest achievements is arguably to prove this by so extensively failing to prove the contrary.